lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_terms.md

 ---

 The Terms query returns documents that contain one or more exact terms in a provided field.
-The Terms query is the same as the Term query, except you can search for multiple values.
+This query is the same as the Term query, except you can search for multiple values.

 In order to use the `TermsQuery` query import following:
 ```scala